-Reporting accessibility problems
+Reporting accessibility problems with this website

+We’re always looking to improve the accessibility of this website.
 If you find any problems not listed on this page or think we’re not meeting accessibility requirements, contact email@example.com.

 The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (the ‘accessibility regulations’).
-If you’re not happy with how we respond to your complaint, contact the Equality Advisory and Support Service (EASS).

 Technical information about this website’s accessibility